Perseus: The hero who defeated Medusa and saved Andromeda

 Perseus' position in the genealogy of heroes

-The mission with Medusa
+The Mission with Medusa

-Who Medusa and the Mermaids were
+Who Were Medusa and the Gorgons?

--Medusawas the most known of theGorgons, terrifying forms of ancient mythology.
+- Medusa was the most known of the Gorgons, terrifying forms of ancient mythology.
 In the most widespread version, Medusa was once a mortal woman who transformed herself into a monster.
 Her eyes had the power to petrify anyone who looked at her.
 Mermaids are associated with terror, chaos and boundaries between the human and supernatural world.

-Because Perseus was sent to kill her.
+Why was Perseus sent to kill her?

-The KingMulti receiverHe used Perseus to remove him and asked him to bring Medusa's head, a mission that seemed impossible.
-It is a typical pattern of mythical feat: the hero is called upon to face an enemy who transcends human potential, proving the value, intelligence and favor of the gods.
+The King Polydectys used Perseus to drive him away and asked him to bring her the head of Medusa, a mission that seemed impossible.
+This is a typical motif of a mythical feat: the hero is called upon to face an enemy that transcends human capabilities, thereby proving his worth, his ingenuity, and the favor of the gods.

-The help of Athena and Mercury
+The Help of Athena and Hermes

 Perseus failed to accomplish the feat himself.
-TheAthenaandHermesThey stood by him.
-Athena, goddess of wisdom and strategy, gave him a polished shield, so that she could see Medusa through reflection and not look directly at it.
-Mercury, a messenger of the gods, offered him the sharp sword or sickle needed for the final act.
-The help of these two deities shows that Perseus’ victory is based not only on power, but also on wisdom and divine guidance.
+The Athena and Hermes stood by his side.
+Athena, goddess of wisdom and strategy, gave him a polished shield so that he could see Medusa in the reflection and avoid looking at her directly.
+Hermes, the messenger of the gods, offered him the sharp sword or sickle he needed for the final act.
+The assistance of these two deities shows that Perseus’s victory was based not only on strength, but also on wisdom and divine guidance.

 How Perseus defeated Medusa